MayeeshaHumaira/COVID-19-patient-management/README.md

 # COVID-19-patient-management
 This is my 4th year 1st semester's project using PL/SQL of Oracle.
-In this project there were two sites one using my PC and another was created using VMware. the name site_link wae given to the VMware site.
+In this project there were two sites one using my PC(server) and another was created using VMware. the name site_link wae given to the VMware site.
 Following are the tasks that were implemented in this project:
 1) At Host(PC)-
     i) patient can tate appoinment after which they are ask to give test sample at site_link for COVID test. ii) After the test patient can take doctos appoinment it test result is positive.
 Patients can only take appoinment is a any doctor is free.